Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Jira issue creation for community activities workflow

-Creates Jira issues for community activities happening on GitHub, like issues, discussions, pull requests being opened.
+Creates Jira issues for community activities happening on GitHub, like issues, discussions, and pull requests being opened.
+Pull requests are only taken into account if they're not already related to a Jira issue (by starting their title with a Jira issue key).

 Set up secrets for the `JIRA_` parameters as explained [here](https://github.com/marketplace/actions/jira-login#enviroment-variables).
 You may use secret names without the `DEFAULT_` prefix, but that's our recommendation for organization-level secrets, so you have defaults but can override them on a per-repository basis.